mrtnetwork/mrtwallet/README.md

 # About MRT Wallet

 Welcome to MRT Wallet, the open-source wallet designed for the decentralized future of finance.
-Our mission is to empower users with a secure and versatile solution that supports both Bitcoin mainnet and testnet, with a roadmap set to embrace a broad spectrum of cryptocurrencies.
+Our mission is to empower users with a secure and versatile solution that supports both Bitcoin mainnet and testnet, as well as networks such as Dogecoin, Litecoin, and Dash, with a roadmap set to embrace a broad spectrum of cryptocurrencies.

 **Decentralized, Secure, and Open Source**